sathittham/line-login-starter-ts/README.md

 ### Usage

-- Open your browser and navigate to `http://localhost:3000` to access the application.
+- Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal).
 - Use the login page to authenticate with LINE (the button follows [LINE's official guidelines](https://terms2.line.me/LINE_Developers_Guidelines_for_Login_Button)).
-- After successful login, you will be redirected to the success page.
+- After successful login, you will be redirected to the main page showing your LINE profile.
 - If there is an error during the login process, you will be redirected to the error page.
+- You can logout and return to the login page.

 ## License

-This project is licensed under the
+This project is licensed under the MIT license.